nejckorasa/compare-utils/README.md

 Compares of Java Collections and Objects made easy.

-It provides easy way to **compare Java Collections** and **Java Objects** of same or different type when Java's equals functions and Java's Comparators don't suffice and you want to compare objects differently.
+It provides easy way to **compare Java Collections** and **Java Objects** of same or different class when Java's equals functions and Java's Comparators don't suffice and you want to compare objects differently.

 Compare result of collections is presented with clear separation of **added**, **removed**, **updated** and **unchanged** items.